aninda20/farmer-app/README.md

 🌾 About the IoT-Based System <a name = "iot_system"></a>
 </br>We developed an IoT-based smart agriculture system using Arduino Uno R3, a variety of sensors, and wireless communication modules.
 This advanced system allows for remote monitoring and control of farming operations.
 Key achievements include:
-- A 25% increase in crop yield.
+- An increase in crop yield.
-- 30% reduction in resource consumption.
+- Reduction in resource consumption.
 - Collaboration with engineers and agricultural experts to ensure smooth integration with existing farming practices.

 🚀 Future Scope <a name = "future_scope"></a>